Northern Liberties, Philadelphia: Today

 In 2005, service resumed on SEPTA's long-delayed Girard Avenue trolley at the northern boundary of the neighborhood.

 The doughboy statue, erected in memory of ward residents who served in World War I, is a long-honored landmark of Northern Liberties.

 Northern Liberties, an area of the city geographically categorized as north of Old City and bordered by Girard Avenue to the north; Callowhill Street to the south; North 6th Street to the west; and the Delaware River to the east - locals refer to it as NoLibs.
-CBS Philly quoted Forbes.com naming NoLibs as making #14 among their annual list of the 20 “Hippest Hipster Neighborhoods” in America.
+In 2012, Forbes named NoLibs as making #14 among their annual list of the 20 "Hippest Hipster Neighborhoods" in America.

 Economy

 The area is home to numerous boutique stores and small bars and restaurants.

 Yards Brewing Company is located in Northern Liberties.
 The SEER Interactive headquarters are also located in the neighborhood.